aditya76-git/threadscrape-threads-net-web-api/README.md

 api = ThreadScrape(session_data)
 ```

+## 📌 Note

+Every time you log in with your Threads account, the previous session data expires.
+This means that any session values obtained during a previous login session, such as `sessionid`, `fb_dtsg`, and `x-csrftoken`, will no longer work.
+Make sure to update these values with the latest session data after each login to ensure `ThreadScrape` continue to function correctly.

+LogIn Once and obtain the session data and don't logout.
+If you will logout you will have to update session data again

 ## 🔍 How to Find sessionid and csrftoken cookie?

 - `sessionid` and `csrftoken` cookie is required to authenticate against `Threads` in order to have access to the required services.